• Share this:

 Priapism: Painful, prolonged erections caused by sickle cells blocking blood flow to the penis.

-Treatments for Sickle Cell Disease
+How is Sickle Cell Disease treated?

 While there is currently no universal cure for Sickle Cell Disease, there are various treatments that can help manage the symptoms, prevent complications, and improve quality of life for those living with the condition.